Spindle black holes and mass-deformed ABJM: Conclusions

 \section{Conclusions}

-In this work, we studied the $AdS_2\times\mathbbl{\Sigma}$ solutions which asymptote to the Warner $\mathcal{N}=2$ $SU(3)\times{U}(1)_R$ $AdS_4$ vacuum dual to the mass-deformed ABJM theory where $\mathbbl{\Sigma}$ is a spindle.
+In this paper, we constructed supersymmetric $AdS_2\times\mathbbl{\Sigma}$ solutions which is presumably asymptotic to the Warner $\mathcal{N}=2$ $SU(3)\times{U}(1)_R$ $AdS_4$ vacuum dual to the mass-deformed ABJM theory, where $\mathbbl{\Sigma}$ is a spindle.
 We derived the complete BPS equations required to construct the solution.
-We find the flux quantization through the spindle from the analysis of the BPS equations.
-However, we were $not$ able to fix the boundary conditions of the solution, $i.e.$, the values of the fields at the poles of the spindle.
-We leave this crucial problem for the future study.
-It would be most interesting $i)$ to obtain the full boundary conditions and use them $ii)$ to construct solutions numerically and $iii)$ to calculate their Bekenstein-Hawking entropy.
-It would allow us $iv)$ to characterize the solutions to be in the twist or anti-twist class.
-On the other hand, in the subtruncation to minimal gauged supergravity associated with the Warner vacuum, we found a class of analytic $AdS_2\times\mathbbl{\Sigma}$ solutions and their Bekenstein-Hawking entropy was calculated.
+We found the flux quantization through the spindle from the analysis of the BPS equations.
+We found all the necessary algebraic constraints to determine the boundary conditions to construct solutions explicitly.
+Due to the complexity of the constraints, even though we were not able to solve for the boundary conditions analytically, we were able to determine numerical values of the boundary conditions for each choice of $n_{N,S}$, $t_{N,S}$, $p_{F_1}$, and $p_{F_2}$.
+Employing this, we explicitly constructed the solutions in the anti-twist class numerically and calculated the numerical values of Bekenstein-Hawking entropy.

-\leftline{\bf Acknowledgements} This research was supported by the National Research Foundation of Korea under the grant NRF-2020R1A2C1008497.
+As we discussed in the introduction, from a local solution of spindle, disk solutions can be obtained by distinct global completion.
+In our case, it is required to have $A^1=A^2=A^3$, $A^0=0$, and $\lambda_1=\lambda_2=-\lambda_3$ for the disk solutions, \cite{Couzens:2021rlk, Suh:2021hef}.
+However, then, from \eqref{fourvectors}, the flavor vector fields are trivial and, from \eqref{fixedp}, we do not have the non-trivial vacuum dual to the mass-deformed ABJM theory.

+It would be most interesting to determine the boundary conditions analytically and find analytic expression of the Bekenstein-Hawking entropy.
+The analytic expressions of the boundary condition would enable us to study the parameter space of the solutions and also to see if the solutions in the twist class are allowed or not.

+If the analytic expression of the Bekenstein-Hawking entropy is available, it would be interesting to reproduce it from the field theory calculations as in \cite{Benini:2015noa, Benini:2015eyy} or from the gravitational blocks by generalizing the results of \cite{Faedo:2021nub, Faedo:2022rqx, Boido:2022iye, Boido:2022mbe} beyond the GK geometry.

+\leftline{\bf Acknowledgements} We thank Krzysztof Pilch for teaching us the fundamentals of gauged $\mathcal{N}=8$ supergravity.
+We are grateful to I. Arav, J. P. Gauntlett, Y. Jiao, M. M. Roberts, and C. Rosen for pointing out some mistakes in a previous version of the manuscript.
+Most of this work was carried out while the author was a postdoctoral fellow at Kyung Hee University, Seoul, and Kavli Institute for Theoretical Sciences, Beijing.
+This work was supported by the National Research Foundation of Korea under the grant NRF-2020R1A2C1008497, Kavli Institute for Theoretical Sciences, Beijing, and Kumoh National Institute of Technology.